vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 For small sites, where you usually need a full-text search out of the box, you can call the `vuepress-plugin-search-pro` plugin directly via `{ indexContent: true }`.

+## History for Query and Search

+By default the plugin will store 5 last query you type and 5 last search result you choose.
+This can be changed by setting `queryHistoryCount` and `resultHistoryCount` option.
+You can disable them by setting them to `0`.

+## Auto Suggestions

+The plugin will show related words as suggestions when you type in the search box by default.
+If you don't need this behavior, please set `autoSuggestions: false`.

 ## Custom Index Fields

 Whether you are a theme developer or a user, it's a common operation to add extra data to a page through Frontmatter or the `extendsPage` lifecycle.
 In most cases, you may want to index these data as well, so we provide the `customFields` option.